tarantool/doc/doc/release/compatibility.rst

 If a code is run on an older release, it will operate with the same effect on a newer one.
 However, only meaningful code counts.
-If any code throws an error, but starts doing something useful, the change is considered compatible.
+If any code throws an error but starts doing something useful, the change is considered compatible.

-A room for new functionality is still here.
-It is poddible to add new options, more fields to a returning table and more returning values (multireturn).
+A room for new functionality is still here: adding new options, more fields to a returning table, and more returning values (multireturn).

 Adding a new built-in module or a new global value is considered as the compatible change.